MicrosoftDocs/windows-dev-docs/windows-apps-src/contacts-and-calendar/my-people-notifications.md

     + E.g. remoteid:1234

 > [!NOTE]
-> If your app uses the [ContactStore APIs](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.contacts.contactstore) and uses the [StoredContact.RemoteId](https://docs.microsoft.com/en-us/uwp/api/Windows.Phone.PersonalInformation.StoredContact#Windows_Phone_PersonalInformation_StoredContact_RemoteId) property to link contacts stored on the phone with contacts stored remotely, it is essential that the value for the RemoteId property is both stable and unique.
-This means that the remote ID must consistently identify a single user account and should contain a unique tag to guarantee that it does not conflict with the remote IDs of other contacts on the phone, including contacts that are owned by other apps.
+> If your app uses the [ContactStore APIs](https://docs.microsoft.com/en-us/uwp/api/windows.applicationmodel.contacts.contactstore) and uses the [StoredContact.RemoteId](https://docs.microsoft.com/en-us/uwp/api/Windows.Phone.PersonalInformation.StoredContact#Windows_Phone_PersonalInformation_StoredContact_RemoteId) property to link contacts stored on the PC with contacts stored remotely, it is essential that the value for the RemoteId property is both stable and unique.
+This means that the remote ID must consistently identify a single user account and should contain a unique tag to guarantee that it does not conflict with the remote IDs of other contacts on the PC, including contacts that are owned by other apps.
 > If the remote IDs used by your app are not guaranteed to be stable and unique, you can use the RemoteIdHelper class shown later in this topic in order to add a unique tag to all of your remote IDs before you add them to the system.
 Or you can choose to not use the RemoteId property at all and instead you create a custom extended property in which to store remote IDs for your contacts.

 In addition to the second binding and payload, you MUST include another payload in the first binding for the fallback toast (which the notification will use if it is forced to revert to a regular toast).
 This is explained in more detail in the final section.